-Some people think Phil Wood for classic silver hubs.
-Save money and weight with White Industries!
+Phil Wood makes classic silver hubs but you can save money and weight with White Industries.

 This everyday wheelset mates classic-looking White Industries T11 hubs and Stan’s Alpha 400 rims.
 These rims build light wheels and offer the option of running tubeless or with tubes.
 With 28 DT Competition spokes per wheel and brass nipples, they’ll be rock solid for years.

 - Good read on wheel stiffness with experimental results.
 Unintuitive facts like spoke tension and stiffness are not… https://t.co/evhWQhD2qg29 days ago

 - @lisahelps @theradcyclist This makes sense.
 I would extend it to bikes generally.
 And we should immediately elimina… https://t.co/bn90LHZRGF29 days ago